Caoxuyang/caliper/Readme.md

 But I provided a more accurate way to get the TPS result.

-After all the txs are mined, simply run ---  node main_calTps.js -c <your benchmark config file> -n <your network config file>.
+After all the txs are mined, simply run ---  node main_calTps.js -c your_benchmark_config_file -n your_network_config_file.
 This function will get the txs that are successfully mined from the very beginning block of your test to the last block and calculate the TPS based on timestamp.